 In the course of our first introduction to him, Mr Ollivander of Diagon Alley assured us that his wands are produced using cores of only unicorn hair, phoenix feather or dragon heartstring.
 He implies that wands cored with other materials tend to be temperamental, unreliable, or otherwise unsatisfactory.
 Clearly Mr Ollivander and his predecessors have limited their wand cores to those three materials, because those have proved to be the most effective and consistent in quality of response.
 Other wandmakers whether British or otherwise, may not be quite so discriminating, however.
 Rowling has also stated (although not in the books) that in some other parts of the world other reliable core materials may be available that Olivander has never specialized in.

 Another thing that we don’t know for certain is whether Ollivander really is the ONLY wand maker in Britain as Hagrid asserts, or whether he is simply the most prominent one in Diagon Alley and the one that Hagrid was instructed to take Harry to.
 Hagrid’s sweeping statement of Ollivander’s being the “only” place for wands sounds like a bit of typical Hagridian hyperbole, but Rowling’s statement in the joint interview following the release of HBP that the entire population of the British wizarding world is about 3,000 suggests that the market may not really be large enough to be able to support more than one or two wandmakers.
-This being the case; there is a very good chance that Ollivander’s establishment is the oldest in that location, or indeed in Britain dating as it does from before the Roman conquest, but we have no certainty as to whether his is the only one, and in HBP are given strong suggestion that he may not be.
+This being the case; there is a very good chance that Ollivander’s establishment is the oldest in that location, or indeed in Britain claiming as it does to date from before the Roman conquest (quite possibly Olivanders have been making wands that long.
+But not necessesarily always in Britain), but we have no certainty as to whether his is the only one, and in HBP are given strong suggestion that he may not be.

 That he was the “expert witness” called in to perform the Weighing of the Wands for the Tri-Wizard Tournament only establishes that he and Dumbledore have some degree of association, which had already been confirmed in CoS by Dumbledore’s statement that Ollivander had alerted him when Harry was chosen by the second of the Fawkes-cored wands.